open-formulieren/open-forms/docs/configuration/registration/objects.rst

    * **Objects API**: Select the Objecten API (ORC) service created above
    * **Documenten API**: Select the Documentregistratiecomponent (DRC) service created above
-   * **Objecttype:**: Fill in the default URL of the ProductAanvraag OBJECTTYPE in the Objecttypes API
+   * **Objecttype**: Fill in the default URL of the ProductAanvraag OBJECTTYPE in the Objecttypes API
    * **Objecttype version**: Fill in the default version of the OBJECTTYPE in the Objecttypes API
    * **Productaanvraag type**: Fill in the type of ProductAanvraag
    * **Submission report informatieobjecttype**: Fill in the default URL of the INFORMATIEOBJECTTYPE for the submission report in the Catalogi API